ronitagarwala01/cot-4500-intro/README.md

 # cot-4500-intro

-This is a project done to make us familiar with using github and python
+This is a project done to make us familiar with using github and python.
+This code simply produces a 3x3 matrix in python and performs some manipulations on it using numpy.

 # Requirements